ysyk2021/strategic-thinking-how-to-develop-a-logical-approach-to-decision-making/src/chapter-5-2.md

-# Techniques for Setting Clear Goals and Objectives

 In this chapter, we will explore various techniques for setting clear goals and objectives in strategic thinking.
 Setting clear goals and objectives is essential in developing a logical approach to decision-making.
 These techniques will help guide individuals and organizations in defining goals that are specific, measurable, achievable, relevant, and time-bound (SMART).
 By using these techniques, you can ensure that your goals and objectives are well-defined and aligned with your strategic vision.